rachel-o-donnell/craft-and-cocktail-club/README.md

 * ### Font:
 Google Fonts - Abril Fatface and Poiret One, sans serif as a back up.
 Elegent, readable yet not too serious.
+Letter sizing is ar least 12px and spaced to allow for easier reading.

+● User stories

+As as user I want to know what the months focus is so I can ...
+● Wireframes
+● Anything else you want to add that relates to UX/UI

 ## FEATURES: